ftavafi/california-wildfire-risk-prediction-platform/README.md

 ## 🎯 Project Overview

+**Personal Motivation**: In January 2025, I was living in West Hollywood when the wildfire broke out in the Hollywood Hills.
+Half of my building received evacuation orders, and my family and I packed our car with essentials, ready to flee at any moment.
+It was terrifying—watching neighbors scrambling with whatever they could carry, children crying, elderly residents needing help to evacuate, not knowing if any of us would have homes to return to.
+The fire eventually damaged and destroyed several homes in the area, displacing families and even impacting major events like the Oscar nominations.

+As a data scientist standing there with our car packed, I kept thinking: "We have all this data—weather patterns, historical fires, satellite imagery—why can't we predict this better?
+Why are we always reacting instead of preparing?"
+That experience drove me to build this platform.
+The idea is simple but critical: if communities had reliable 7-30 day wildfire risk predictions, families could prepare their properties, secure important documents, coordinate with vulnerable neighbors, and evacuate safely—not in panic, but with a plan.

 California faces increasing wildfire threats due to climate change, with devastating consequences for communities, ecosystems, and infrastructure.
 This platform leverages machine learning and real-time data to predict wildfire risk 7-30 days in advance, enabling:

 - **Early warning systems** for fire departments and emergency services